What Happens When an Income Tax Refund Is Above ₹50,000?

 1. Extra Scrutiny or Verification

-• The Income Tax Department may manually scrutinize large refund cases to prevent fraud.
+• The Income Tax Department may manually scrutinise large refund cases to prevent fraud.

 • You may be asked to validate Form 26AS, AIS, or submit additional proof (only in suspicious cases).